 As compared to Binadhan-8, genotypes Patnai, Kute Patnai, Chinikani, Tal Mugur, Ghigoj, Bazra Muri, Ghunshi, Kashrail, Pokkali and FL-378 were found tolerant when samples were amplified with RM9 because they positioned in the same level of Binadhan-8.
 In the same reaction, Holde Gotal, Bashful Balam, Volanath, Rupessor and FL 478 were found susceptible as they positioned in the same level of Binadhan-7 (Fig. 1).
+Previously, RM9 marker was also used for identification of salinity tolerance rice genotypes [35].

 In case of RM134 primers, BazraMuri, Patnai, Kute Patnai, Holde Gotal, Nona Bokra, Kashrail, Pokkali and FL 378 were found tolerant and Volanath, Rupessor, and Jolkumri were identified as susceptible (Fig. 2).
-Regarding to RM234 primers, KutePatnai, BazraMuri, Tal Mugur, Kashrail, and Rupessor were found susceptible (Fig. 3).
-These three primers (RM109, RM7134 and RM234) showed polymorphisms in studied genotypes because they showed different banding pattern and discriminate tolerant genotypes from susceptible in relation to Binadhan-8 (tolerant) and Binadhan-7 (susceptible).
-These markers were reported as highly polymorphic for tagging salt tolerant genes [19,21].
+Regarding to RM234 primers, KutePatnai, BazraMuri, Tal Mugur, Kashrail,

+Pokkali and FL-478 were identified as tolerant.
+Patnai, Ghunshi, Chinikani, Volanath Nona Bokra and Rupessor were found susceptible (Fig. 3).
+Recently, the screening of rice genotypes was done using Binadhan-8 rice variety for salt tolerance using RM234 markers [36].
+These three primers (RM9, RM134 and RM234) showed polymorphisms in studied genotypes because they showed different banding pattern and discriminate tolerant genotypes from susceptible in relation to Binadhan-8 (tolerant) and Binadhan-7 (susceptible).
+The results revealed that all the primer pairs detected polymorphism among the rice genotypes.
+The microsatellite loci were also multiallelic (nine to twelve allele per locus with a mean of 11.33/locus) and the alleles were co-dominant suggesting their relative superiority in detecting DNA polymorphism over some other markers with different allele size.
+These markers were also reported as highly polymorphic for tagging salt tolerant genes [19,21].
+So, our studied three markers might be useful for identifying salt tolerance rice but it should be confirmed for further use.